konradzagozda/twelve-factor-app-demo/README.md

 ### Useful Commands

-`kubectl get services` - find domain name of load balancer to access your service `kubectl exec -it <pod> -n 12factor -- /bin/bash` - execute shell in a pod `kubectl logs <pod>` - show logs of a pod
+`kubectl get services` - find domain name of load balancer to access your service `kubectl exec -it <pod> -n todo-api -- /bin/bash` - execute shell in a pod `kubectl logs <pod>` - show logs of a pod